ELECTRIC WARRIOR

 Well, perhaps it’s the second-most prog rock DC sci-fi comic after Sonic Disruptors, but of the two it’s the one which has a fully-finished story arc and is named after a T.Rex album.

-you'll be choking on it by issue three.
+Hope you like this taste of dialogue, you'll be choking on it by issue three. |

 The absence of any humor was possibly the defining characteristic of Electric Warrior – it’s dire, full of dread, ominous, oppressive, everyone is miserable and the only laughter is rueful.
 It is a comic which – and, again, in the grand tradition of the prog rock concept album to which your humble editor cannot help but compare it – takes itself so goddamn seriously.
 Even the nature children who live at peace with the wild world and get to spend all day fucking and painting mope around like goddamn dicks.